 On the other hand, you could enjoy cross-country skiing, snowshoeing, and other snow sports on the Corsair Trail and Highbanks River Trail in Huron National Forest.
 Tawas Point State Park has cross-country skiing, hiking, and winter camping too.
 Nordic Sports sells all of the snow gear and equipment that you could need.

-Best Places for a Michigan Winter Family Vacation in Mid-Michigan
+Best Michigan Winter Vacation Spots for Families in Mid-Michigan

 Frankenmuth has the Great Lakes Escape Game, Frankenmuth Historical Museum, and Zehnder’s Splash Village water park as well.
 Moreover, the Bavarian Inn Restaurant & Lodge has a water park, arcade, and mini-golf course.